sznchanda/arcade-ai/README.md

     ```bash
     arcade login
     ```
     This will prompt you to open a browser and authorize the CLI.
 It will then save the credentials to your machine typically in `~/.arcade/credentials.json`.
+If you haven't used the CLI before, you will need to create an account on this page.

 Now you're ready to build tools with Arcade!

-### Creating a New Tool
+### Creating a New Toolkit

+Toolkits are the main building blocks of Arcade.
+They are a collection of tools that are related to a specific service, use case, or agent.
+Toolkits are created and distributed python packages to facilitate version, dependency, and distribution.

+To create a new toolkit, you can use the `arcade new` command.
+This will create a new toolkit in the current directory.

-1. **Generate a new toolkit:**
+1. **Generate a new toolkit template:**

     ```bash
     arcade new
+    ```

+    ```text
+    Name of the new toolkit?: mytoolkit
+    Description of the toolkit?: myToolkit is a toolkit for ...
+    Github owner username?: mytoolkit
+    Author's email?: user@example.com
     ```

     This will create a new toolkit in the current directory.